 Some industry insiders are willing to share tricks of the trade that any savvy traveler can try.
 Here are 13 tips from travel agents to cut costs on airfare, accommodations and more.

 Travelers can find great bargains by avoiding tourist traps and going where the home folks go.
 For example, midtown Manhattan might be popular with tourists, but travel agents recommend researching restaurants and attractions popular with the people who live and work in New York City.

-“The best dining and cultural experiences New York City can offer are within the neighborhoods where locals enjoy their everyday living,” said Michael Brozek, American Express Travel destination manager for New York City.
+“The best dining and cultural experiences New York City can offer are within the neighborhoods where locals enjoy their everyday living,” said Michael Brozek, former American Express Travel destination manager for New York City.
 “Local restaurants and bars are what make New York City so special, and there’s so much to discover.
 So don’t get trapped at an overpriced chain restaurant.
 Go explore something different.”

 Another piece of money-saving advice: Avoid pedicabs and leg it out like a local.

 “Travel on foot if the distance is no longer than 20 blocks away, or grab a taxi or Uber if you’re going crosstown,” Brozek said.
 “But if you’re going uptown or downtown, it’s always most efficient on the subway.”